Inductive constructions for frameworks on a two-dimensional fixed torus: Gain assignments determine rigidity on

-\begin{proof} Deleting the $2$-valent vertex $v_0$ leaves a graph $G'$ which is a subgraph of the original graph $G$ with $|E'| = 2|V'| - 2$.
-Since $\bm$ was constructive, this subgraph $\pogp$ also has a constructive gain assignment. \end{proof}
+Deleting a $2$-valent vertex $v_0$ leaves a graph $G'$ which is a subgraph of the original graph $G$ with $|E'| = 2|V'| - 2$.
+Since $\bm$ was constructive, this subgraph $\pogp$ also has a constructive gain assignment.

-\begin{prop} Let $\pog$ be a graph on $\Tor^2$ satisfying \begin{enumerate}[(i)] \item $|E| - 2|V| - 2$, and every subgraph $G' \subset G$ satisfies $|E'| \leq 2|V'| - 2$. \item $\bm$ is constructive \end{enumerate} Then it is always possible to perform a reverse edge split on any $3$-valent vertex $v_0$ such that the resulting graph $\langle G_0, \bm_0 \rangle$ also satisfies the properties (i) -- (ii) above. \end{prop}

-\begin{proof} We have two cases, either $v_0$ is adjacent to two distinct vertices (Case 1), or $v_0$ is adjacent to three distinct vertices (Case 2).
+If $v_0$ is $3$-valent, we have two cases, either $v_0$ is adjacent to two distinct vertices, or $v_0$ is adjacent to three distinct vertices.

-\underline{Case 1.} Suppose $v_0$ is adjacent to the vertices $v_1$ and $v_2$, and that there are two copies of the edge connecting $v_0$ to $v_1$, with gain assignments $\bm_a$ and $\bm_b$.
-Let the gain assignment of the edge connecting $v_0$ and $v_2$ be $\bm_{02}$ Then the two candidates for edges to insert are $\{v_1, v_2; \bm_{02}- \bm_a\}$, or $\{v_1, v_2; \bm_{02} - \bm_b\}$.
-Lemma \ref{lem:v0is2Valent} will prove that it is always possible to add one of these two candidate edges, while preserving properties {\it (i)} and {\it (ii)}.
+Suppose first that $v_0$ is adjacent to two distinct vertices $v_1$ and $v_2$, and that there are two copies of the edge connecting $v_0$ to $v_1$, with gain assignments $\bm_a$ and $\bm_b$.
+Let the gain assignment of the edge connecting $v_0$ and $v_2$ be $\bm_{02}$ Then the two candidates for edges to insert are $\{v_1, v_2; \bm_{02}- \bm_a\}$, or $\{v_1, v_2; \bm_{02} - \bm_b\}$ (see Figure \ref{fig:schematic}(a)).
+By Proposition \ref{prop:v0is2Valent}, it is always possible to add one of these two candidate edges, and the resulting periodic orbit graph will also be constructive.